 “God will do this, for he is faithful to do what he says, and he has invited you into partnership with his Son, Jesus Christ our Lord.”

-If we’re made in His image and after His likeness (Genesis 1:26), then we should be doing what He does.
-If He’s faithful to do what He says. . .then our goal should be to do as He does.
+If He’s faithful to do what He says. . .then our goal should be to do what we say.

 Being faithful is a choice.

 Psalm 119:30 in the New Living Translation say:

 “I have chosen to be faithful; I have determined to live by your regulations.”